Magic Eden Wallet Developer Docs

 Message Format

-The ME wallet currently follows the spec design in BIP 322 for message signature types for all addresses.
+The ME wallet currently follows the spec design in for message signature types for all addresses.
 We are looking into adding more explicit support for legacy/ECDSA signing, as we are aware this may be needed for certain circumstances.